Cambridge Net Zero Action Plan

 Reduce, Replace, Renewables

 There are several key ways to reduce emissions from buildings, as the graphic here illustrates.
-We must use less energy by investing in energy efficiency (Reduce), use cleaner energy by replacing fossil fuel-based appliances and building systems with electric versions (Replace), and ensure that all our our electricity is generated with renewable, zero emissions sources like solar and wind (Renewables).
+We must use less energy by investing in energy efficiency (Reduce), use cleaner energy by replacing fossil fuel-based appliances and building systems with electric versions (Replace), and ensure that all our electricity is generated with renewable, zero emissions sources like solar and wind (Renewables).

 NZAP Action Table